Connected St Andrews

 Sign up for regular project updates

-Grants of up to $5,000 are now available for community projects that help build community connections and encourage people to prepare for emergencies together.
+There's still time to apply for a Connected St Andrews Project Grant which can be used to fund projects that help build community connections and encourage people to prepare for emergencies together.

 Project aims and community goals